RingCentral Office Review- The Complete Business Phone System

 The web portal’s interface isn’t the most intuitive.
 At first, I had a bit of trouble figuring which button does what.
 But hey, I’m not the most tech-savvy person around, and RingCentral also provides tons of tutorials to make the learning curve way more manageable.

 Second, RingCentral asserts that clients can scale as low or as high as they deem necessary, and the system will have no problem accommodating it.
 While I’m confident the system can handle it, there’s no bulk user management tool.
 That means working on more than 10 users can get a bit tedious.

-Now, if you think these holes are minor (which they are IMHO), let’s move forward to what RingCentral brings to the table and see for yourself if it far outweighs these CONs.
+Now, if you think these holes are minor (which they are IMHO), let’s move forward to what RingCentral Office brings to the table and see for yourself if it far outweighs these CONs.

 Ringcentral Office Plans & Pricing

 RingCentral Office VoIP system comes in four plans:

 • Standard Edition – $24.99/user